Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Assignments/Assignment-2-desktop-app.md

 ### Sample Electron side code

- As a start, you should:
+ #### Getting Started:

-- Create a file in your root directory(same folder level where your package.json sits) that would house the app process for your electron app(e.g. index.js)
+- Create a file in your root directory(same folder level where your package.json sits)
+- this file would house the app process for your electron app(you can name it as you please e.g. `index.js`)
 - install the electron library with npm `npm install electron -D`
 - include a script in your package.json file to run the electron app: